markand/nsnake/INSTALL.md

 -----------

 NSnake uses a scores file in order to share all users scores on the same machine.
-In order to work, the binary `nsnake` but have setgid file attribute and its database directory with the appropriate permissions.
-This is automatically done as `make install` step.
+In order to work, your user must have read/write permissions to the directory which is created at install time, it defaults to UID:GID (see above).

-The directory for saving the scores is writable by this group to make sure the executable can write it from any user.
+The directory for saving the scores is writable by this group to make sure your user can write it from any user.